netidx/netidx-book/src/administration/fault_tolerance.md

   - Write Connections (Publishers): Since write connections are responsible for replicating their data out to each resolver server they don't include some of the retry logic used in the read client.
-They do try to replicate each batch 3 times seperated by a 1-12 second pause to each server in the cluster.
+They do try to replicate each batch 3 times separated by a random 1–11 second pause to each server in the resolver cluster.
 If after 3 tries they still can't write to one of the servers then it is marked as degraded.
 The write client will try to replicate to a degraded server again at each heartbeat interval.
 In a nutshell write